AyeshaTayyiba/infiniteWordle/README.md

   - Letters in the correct position are capitalized.
   - Letters in the word but in the wrong position are displayed in lowercase.
   - Incorrect letters are added to a list for reference in future guesses.

-## Future Improvements
-No planned features or improvements at this time.